libewa/rpi-best-practices/README.md

 ### Other configuration changes

-If you have a Pi 4 with it's [case](https://www.raspberrypi.com/products/raspberry-pi-4-case/), it may be worth checking out the [official case fan](https://www.raspberrypi.com/products/raspberry-pi-4-case-fan/) (after you have drilled holes into the lid to help ventilation).
+If you have a Pi 4 with its [case](https://www.raspberrypi.com/products/raspberry-pi-4-case/), it may be worth checking out the [official case fan](https://www.raspberrypi.com/products/raspberry-pi-4-case-fan/) (after you have drilled holes into the lid to help ventilation).

-You can cofigure it with `raspi-config` (option P4).
+You can configure it with `raspi-config` (option P4).
 This requires a reboot.

 ## Legal